David Ross (baseball): Personal life

 Ross is divorced from Hyla Ross as of 2020.
 Together they have three children.
 As of 2016, they resided in Tallahassee, Florida.

 Ross is a Christian.
 He has worked with several Chicago charities, including Cradles to Crayons, that benefits underprivileged Chicago youth.

 Ross worked with author Don Yaeger, on a book titled Teammate: My Life in Baseball, which was published in May 2017.

 Ross has made an appearance on Saturday Night Live, along with some of his teammates, to celebrate the Cubs championship win.
 Ross has also made an appearance in the recent commercials for "The Bryzzo Souvenir Company" as an intern trying to meet the standards and requests of his bosses, Kris Bryant and Anthony Rizzo.

 On May 8, 2021, Chicago Med star Torrey DeVitto announced via Instagram that she and Ross were dating.

-Per Torrey DeVitto March 8, 2023, guest appearance on “Unqualified with Anna Faris”, the two broke up recently.
+Per her March 8, 2023 guest appearance on Unqualified with Anna Faris, the two broke up recently.